opinsys/lxci/README.md

 Default values are following

 ```
+## Path to the base containers.
+Defaults to defaults default lxc path
+BASE_CONFIG_PATH = /var/lib/lxc

+## Path where the temporary containers are created
 RUNTIME_CONFIG_PATH = /var/lib/lxci/runtime

+## Path where the containers are archived if requested
 ARCHIVE_CONFIG_PATH = /var/lib/lxci/archive

+## Path where the results (artifacts) are copied from the container
 RESULTS_PATH = /var/lib/lxci/results

+## Owner of the results file.
+Used only when lxci is executed as root.
+## Defaults to SUDO_USER if not specified
+# RESULTS_OWNER =

+## Group of the results file.
+Defaults to primary group of RESULTS_OWNER
+## if not specified.
+# RESULTS_GROUP =

+## SSH key used to login to the container.
+Created if missing
 SSH_KEY_PATH = /etc/lxci/key

+## Public key copied to the container
 SSH_PUB_KEY_PATH = /etc/lxci/key.pub
 ```